 The Mixology Trend and the Indian Restaurant and Bar Scene

 India is known for spices and exotic flavors, but India’s beverage industry and bartending practices have not always been recognized.
-But in the last five years, Indian bar trends have improved a lot.
-The Indian cocktail scene has evolved from regular Cosmopolitan and Mojitos to even greater crafts.
+But in the last five years, bar trends in India have improved a lot.
+The Indian cocktail scene has evolved from regular Cosmopolitan and Mojitos to even greater crafts and Mixology bartending trend is catching up.
 People here in India, now travel a lot, have greater knowledge about the various varieties of drinks and are more informed, hence the market for drinks here is increasing as the beverage industry is evolving.
 With the ever-increasing demand by the customers, the innovations have found their kick too.

 Not that this age was a sudden period of the cocktail invention; it was more like a situation, with much-abused classic cocktails being prepared and restored to their rightful dignity and then building on the backbone of the traditional recipes with new drink types.